azmy60/aluspointer/README.md

 ```

 ### TODO
 - Adds window management support.
-Such as activating, minimizing, capturing, and other actions on windows
+Such as activating, minimizing, capturing, and other actions
 - Windows and Mac support